giantsai/US-Healthcare-Analysis/README.md

 ## Project Overview

 This project offers an in-depth analysis of the U.S. healthcare landscape during 2019-2020.
-Every section of the project unfolds a new chapter in the evolving narrative of healthcare, presenting carefully curated insights that empower informed decision-making.
+Every section of the project unfolds a new chapter in the evolving healthcare narrative, presenting carefully curated insights that empower informed decision-making.

 ### Explore the Interactive Power BI Dashboard